Will close the 30 June 2019

 Hito Steyerl’s celebration of the potential of critical thought in the digital era has influenced the work of numerous artists and activists worldwide.
 Amongst her most influential texts, she published In Defense of the Poor Image in e-flux online journal in 2009.
 Most recently, her writings have been collected in volumes such as The Wretched of the Screen (e-flux journal series, Sternberg Press, 2012) and Duty Free Art.
 Art In the Age of Planetary Civil War (Verso Press, London and New York, 2017) which includes Duty Free Art (published first in 2015) and A Tank on a Pedestal (2016).

-The exhibition will be accompanied by a new Castello di Rivoli publication and by a one-day Symposium and study day on Artificial Intelligence, which will be held on December 12, 2018.
-Participants to be announced and include Esther Leslie, Professor of Political Aesthetics at Birkbeck, University of London.
+The exhibition is accompanied by a new Castello di Rivoli publication and by a one-day Symposium and study day on Artificial Intelligence, which has been held on December 12, 2018 with the participation of Jules Laplace, Esther Leslie, Anne Roth, Eleanor Saitta.

 Drafted by Carolyn Christov-Bakargiev and Marianna Vecellio